How to prevent falls at home: a 10 step safety checklist

 We know that most elderly people want to spend the rest of their lives living in a home of their own.

-The problem with that is that most houses simply aren’t built to be safe for the elderly.
 Falls are still the most frequent and serious type of accident in people aged 65 and over and a simple fall can lead to serious health problems.
 Falls destroy confidence, increase isolation and reduce independence.

 If you’re going to stay in your own home as you age, then you must take some precautions to make it safe for you to do so.
 See our article on ‘Equipment and Adaptations’